 Marty Maneck on the bagpipes leads the procession through the woods.
 This celebration is partly tradition and partly very new. |

-To Celebrate the Return of the Sun – and Life?
+Is it: To Celebrate the Return of the Sun – and Life?

 Yes, yes, for all these reasons.
 But there are more.

-Let’s start with the five easiest reasons:
+Then let's list the five easiest reasons:

 2. To relax, to escape the malls and shopping and "tiz the season" responsibilities.
 To see friends and be peaceful during a crowded season.

 You’ll notice that there’s no strictly “religious” reason above.
 This festivity is not exactly “faith-based” although it is “faith friendly.”
 Somme Woods Forest Preserve is owned by the people of Cook County, Illinois and is situated in the Village of Northbrook.
-Somme Woods is owned and appreciated by Christians, Jews, Muslims, Hindus, Bahais, people of other faiths, and fine citizens who aren't interested in religion.
+Somme Woods is appreciated by Christians, Jews, Muslims, Hindus, Bahais, people of other faiths, and folks who aren't interested in religion.
 To the ancient Druids and Celts, solstice bonfires may have been directly religious.
 In some current religions, 'festivals of lights' and 'good will' are said to have historic connections with the general time of the solstice.

 Stewards cutting brush often say, “Let there be light.”
 There’s joking and interesting discussion throughout the year as the Somme Woods volunteers slay invasives to let in the sun.
 One day a boy said to his dad, “Oh, I get it.
 You need the ‘photo’ to have the ‘synthesis’.”